GenL: An extensible fitting program for Laue oscillations and whole pattern fitting: Application examples

 \subsection{The influence of strain}

-Besides roughness and substrate peak intensity, \textsc{GenL} is also capable of taking a strain profile, i.e., a change in out-of-plane interplanar spacing over layer thickness into account.
-In Fig.~\ref{fig:strain} the diffraction pattern of an 100~{\AA} thick Fe layer grown on an MgAl$_{2}$O$_{4}$~($001$) substrate is displayed.
-The \textsc{GenL} fit is shown in red.
-Based on the fit, the out-of-plane lattice spacing decreases over Fe layer thickness, in line with a tensile out-of-plane strain induced at the substrate/Fe interface by a lattice mismatch \cite{Ravensburg2022}.
-Moreover, the shape of this strain profile is in agreement with the observation that thinner Fe films, which are epitaxially grown on MgAl$_{2}$O$_{4}$~($001$), exhibit on average larger out-of-plane lattice spacings in the order of the in the profile predicted values.
+Besides roughness and substrate peak intensity, \textsc{GenL} is also capable of taking a strain profile, i.e., a change in out-of-plane interplanar spacing over layer thickness into account, similar to \cite{Lichtensteiger2018}.
+In Fig.~\ref{fig:strain} the diffraction pattern of a 100~{\AA} thick Fe layer grown on a MgAl$_{2}$O$_{4}$~($001$) substrate is displayed.
+The \textsc{GenL} fit, employing an exponentially decaying strain profile, is shown in blue.
+In the employed strain profile, the out-of-plane lattice spacing decreases over Fe layer thickness, in line with a tensile out-of-plane strain induced at the substrate/Fe interface by a lattice mismatch \cite{Ravensburg2022}.
+The shape of this strain profile is in agreement with the observation that thinner Fe films, which are epitaxially grown on MgAl$_{2}$O$_{4}$~($001$), exhibit on average larger out-of-plane lattice spacings in the order of the predicted values in the profile.
+However, the fit does not fully capture the asymmetric decay of the oscillations on both sides of the Bragg peak.
+In an experimental study on thin Fe layers (6 to 100~{\AA}) grown on MgAl$_{2}$O$_{4}$~($001$) substrates \cite{bct_Fe_Anna}, Fe grows in a tetragonally distorted, body centered tetragonal (bct) crystal structure for Fe layer thicknesses below 3 to 8~ML before the equilibrium body centered cubic (bcc) crystal structure stabilizes on this substrate. \textsc{GenL} can be used to investigate this growth even at the thin film limit.
+Hence, the diffraction pattern was fitted employing the out-of-plane interplanar distance profile of a bct Fe/bcc Fe bilayer with both bilayer thicknesses and interplanar spacings as fitting parameters \cite{bct_Fe_Anna}.
+The results are displayed in red in Fig.~\ref{fig:strain}.
+It is evident that the fit based on the bilayer profile captures the detected scattering intensity better and reproduces the asymmetry present in the intensity of the oscillations around the Fe~($002$) Bragg peak.
+This example demonstrates the full potential of the application of \textsc{GenL} in research work.